MALVERN HOUSE SAFEGUARDING & CHILD PROTECTION POLICY

 The procedure for staff is:

-1. If staff have concerns or allegations regarding senior management, they should contact the Camden LADO directly.
-They can also contact the NSPCC whistleblowing helpline for support and advice on 0800 028 0285.
+If staff have concerns or allegations regarding senior management, they should contact the Camden LADO directly.
+They can also contact the NSPCC whistleblowing helpline for support and advice at 0800 028 0285.

-2. Complete the Concerns and Allegations form: (stored in Safeguading folder on staff drives at each Malvern location)
+Complete the Concerns and Allegations form (stored in the Safeguarding folder on staff drives at each Malvern location).

-4. Details to be documented by the CPO (or DSL for allegations) in the P drive folder and also a note should be left in the student’s profile on the student database.
+Details should be documented by the CPO (or DSL for allegations) in the P drive folder, and a note should also be left in the student’s profile on the student database.

-5. The CPO will look into the concern (DSL if allegation), follow through with any actions and with ongoing monitoring.
+The CPO will look into the concern (DSL if allegation), follow through with any actions, and provide ongoing monitoring.

 6.1 LOCATION OF INFORMATION AND RECORDS

-• In the case of reports of concerns and allegations, these are kept in a confidential folder, with protected access limited to the Child Protection Officers.
+In the case of reports of concerns and allegations, these are kept in a confidential folder in the staff’s online records, with protected access limited to the Child Protection Officers.

 6.2 RELATED POLICIES